-Too many eReaders?
-Here's how to find the right one
+Too Many eReaders?
+Here's How to Choose the Right One

-Here are five key factors to consider when choosing the perfect eReader for your needs.
+Explore these key factors to consider when selecting the perfect eReader for your needs.

 Select options and limit the number of products